How to Stay Focused with the Pomodoro Technique

 Break down your study time into 25-minute increments and decide what you need to accomplish in each session.
 You are going to work through this list as you study.

 If you haven’t already, download my Pomodoro Cheatsheet.
 There is a page in it to keep track of your to-do list!

 Step 2: Set a timer for 25 minutes.

 Use a timer you borrowed from the kitchen or buy one at the Dollar Store.
 There are also timers specifically made for Pomodoro users.

 Here are some timers that I love and think would be useful:

-You *can* use the timer on your phone, but it is better if your phone is nowhere near you.
+You *can* use a timer on your phone, but it is better if your phone is nowhere near you.
 Honestly, leave your phone in another room.
 If you need it in the room, put it on airplane mode and place it on the other side of the room.

 Step 3: Work for 25 minutes.

 Complete the tasks that you wrote down for the 1st session.
 Before starting, be sure that you have all the necessary supplies – paper, books, calculator, etc. Make sure that there is nothing in your workspace that will distract you.
 Put away other books or notebooks.
 Turn off the TV or radio.
 (Seriously) And if you haven’t already, put your phone in airplane mode and put it far, far away from you.

 If you find your attention wandering during the session, create a “parking lot”.
 Use the Parking Lot in my free Pomodoro Cheat Sheet or a blank piece of paper.
 When intrusive thoughts come calling, write them down in the parking lot and get back to work.
 Some examples might be: